 Operating a P2P platform was not adequately captured under the existing list of regulated activities, so, in 2014, the FCA introduced the new activity of operating an electronic system in relation to lending (Article 36H of the RAO), which captures most of what P2P platforms will be carrying on in practice.
 However, care should be taken if other regulated activities are built into the business model, such as credit broking, debt administration and debt collecting, each of which require separate permission from the FCA.

 The creation of secondary markets on platforms is not prohibited but is becoming increasingly unusual with the more established platforms because of the additional regulatory burden of doing so (not least because of the potential financial promotion issues).
 It is more common for platforms to create venture capital-like fund structures that give investors the ability to exit the fund without having to find other users to buy their units.

 ii Payment services

 The UK is also a world leader in payment services.
-Firms will often seek authorisation from the FCA even where they do not intend to serve customers in the UK in order to benefit from the halo effect of being a UK-regulated firm when considering international expansion.
+Firms will often seek authorisation from the FCA even where they do not intend to serve customers in the UK to benefit from the halo effect of being a UK-regulated firm when considering international expansion.

 Payment service activities regulated under the PSRs in the UK include, among other things, services relating to the operation of payment accounts (e.g., cash deposits and withdrawals from current accounts and savings accounts), execution of payment transactions (whether covered by a credit line or otherwise), card-issuing and money remittance.
 The second Payment Services Directive (PSD II), as implemented by the PSRs, also creates authorisation and registration regimes for payment initiation service providers (PISPs) and account information service providers (AISPs), two activities newly defined in 2017 that capture those businesses looking to utilise Open Banking standards to provide consumers with information about their finances, or that facilitate payments directly from users' bank accounts without the need to use a payment card.